ODHL/ODHL_AR/docs/user-guide/preparing-files.md

 fi
 ```
 ## All Other Databases
-All other databases come pre-packaged with the pipeline
+All other databases come pre-packaged with the pipeline:

     - REFSEQ_20240124_Bacteria_complete.msh.gz
     - mlst_db_20240124.tar.gz